 AVOID FLOODED OR AREAS CLOSE TO WATER: Mosquito and other biting insects breed or hatch eggs around watered areas, which will increase the risk of being bitten.

 Insect bites are generally small, red itchy bumps, it is important not to scratch them as they could become infected.
 To reduce the swelling, antihistamine creams or tablets can be used, this also helps to reduce itching.
 If your bite does look infected then it is important to visit a doctor as you may require antibiotics.

 It's estimated that mosquito cause nearly 750,000 deaths per year through the spread of diseases like Malaria, Yellow Fever, and Dengue Fever to name just a few.

 It is important to be aware of the symptoms of diseases such as Malaria, which include a high temperature, sweats and chills, muscle pain, vomiting, headaches and diarrhoea.
 Symptoms can take up to 15 days before they begin to show, so you may already be at home when symptoms begin.
-It is important to visit your doctor if you feel you have symptoms, even if it is several months after you have returned from your trip.
+It is important to visit your doctor if you feel you have symptoms, even if it is several months or even a year after you have returned from your trip.